wurdit/ffmpeg/README.md

 This will convert the video to an MKV container, for example.
 You can specifiy whatever filename and extension you want. ffmpeg will figure out how to make the file or files you asked for.

 To output the first frame of the video as an image, just output to a JPG or PNG with whatever name you want.
+This will give you a warning, but it works.

 `ffmpeg -i video.mp4 first-frame.jpg`

+To avoid the warning, use `-frames:v 1` to tell ffmpeg to only take one frame.

+`ffmpeg -i video.mp4 -frames:v 1 first-frame.jpg`

 That's not very useful, so here's a command to get *all* frames as a sequence of JPG files.
 I want them all in a subfolder, so I put the subfolder name then a slash, then the output file name. **NOTE**: You have to make the output folder first.
 I use `mkdir` here to do it.
 As always, use quotes if your path has spaces.